e0ipso/e0ipso.github.io/_posts/2020-03-29-cache-warming-drupal.md

 <!-- more -->

 Cache warming may not be a critical piece for sites with a lot of traffic, because traffic organically warms caches.
-However it is critical for those sites to deploy with warm caches after a release that cleared all caches.
+However, it is critical for these sites to deploy with warm caches after a release that cleared all caches.
 This will prevent overloading the server or even [cache stampedes](https://en.wikipedia.org/wiki/Cache_stampede).

 <iframe id='ivplayer' width='700' height='394' src='https://invidious.snopyta.org/embed/0gid-4LT4LM' style='border:none;'></iframe>